kotisoff/kitbot/README.md

-# Just a discord bot made with node.js
+# KitBot - An Bot for Discord made on Node.js

+Made for my own server.